sameaha131-ml/Starcoder-Test-Rag/README.md

 ### Key Finding

-RAG improves **exact match by +5.7 percentage points** (16.2% → 21.9%) at a slight cost to surface similarity metrics.
-The retrieved example helps the model produce more precise, targeted fixes — the kind that exactly match the ground truth — even though the overall text is slightly less similar.
+RAG consistently improves exact match by **+5.7% to +6.2%** across both splits, at a small cost to surface similarity metrics (BLEU drops 2-4 points).
+The retrieved example helps the model produce more precise, targeted fixes that exactly match the ground truth.

-This trade-off is favorable for code repair: exact match is the most meaningful metric, and a 35% relative improvement is significant.
+For code repair, exact match is the most meaningful metric.
+A relative improvement of ~35% is significant.

 ---

-## Progression Across Versions
+## Progression

 | Version | Approach | Test EM | BLEU |
 |---------|----------|---------|------|